stenwire/Fyyur-App/README.md

-# Fyyur: where Artists meets Venues
+# Fyyur: where Artists meets Venues and Shows